skyssolutions/lynxchan/Readme.md

 * [MongoDB](https://www.mongodb.org/)
 * [ImageMagick](http://www.imagemagick.org/script/index.php)
 * [ffmpeg](https://www.ffmpeg.org/) if webmThumb setting is enabled.
 Requires zlib-devel on centOS.
+* [A front-end](https://github.com/lleaff/LynxChanFront) that must either be placed on the src/fe directory or have it's absolute path set on the general.json file.
+Read the readme.md on src/be for more information about how to configure the path for the front-end.

 # Install
 1. Create the required settings file in the `src/be/settings` directory.
 Instructions can be found at `src/be/readme.md`.
 There is also a directory called settings.example with a set of functional settings.